Curriculum: Master of Arts in Teaching (MAT)—Special Education

 Credit: 3

-A full time, supervised, mentored, clinical experience with students who have moderate or intense educational needs.
+A full time, supervised, mentored, clinical experience with students who have mild, moderate, or intensive educational needs.
+This experience is designed for students who are seeking initial licensure as an intervention specialist.

 3